FOSSEE/st-scripts/basic-data-type/script.rst

 ..
 Something like this would be better.
 .. int data-type can hold integers of any size. for example - ]

-Lets see the limits of this int.
+*int* datatype can hold integers of any size lets see this by example.

   b = 99999999999999999999
   b